ipsBruno/youtube-download-links/README.md

 # youtube-download-links
-This tool parse a direct links of Youtube Video in PHP/JS Useful to Youtuber Downloaders and Playback Video by direct url.
+This tool get a direct links of Youtube Video in PHP/JS

+Useful to Youtuber Downloaders and Playback Video by direct url.